redhat-openinfra-lab/openinfra-docs/docs/OCPBaremetalPI.md

 8. Set user/project and password and submit the job using the same project and password used previously when creating the project.
 Submit the job.

-9. Finally, go to *Templates* tab and hit the “rocket” icon next to - *HextupleO - set up KNI*
+9. Finally, go to *Templates* tab and hit the “rocket” icon next to - *HextupleO - configure OCP BM Bootstrap*

 10. Follow the survey and submit the job